-Interfaith action: I am a founding member of the Daughters of Abraham.
+Interfaith action: I am a founding member and early leader of the Daughters of Abraham.
 This is a group for Muslim, Jewish, and Christian women who meet monthly to discuss books and get to know one another.
-We started with one group in 2002, and now have nearly 500 women participating throughout the country.
+We started with one group in 2002, and now have nearly 700 women participating throughout the country.
 We were covered by PBS early on, here’s the video.

 Leadership and teaching philosophy: “Fortune favors the prepared mind,” said Louis Pasteur.
 I agree.
 I have learned from experience that gathering information and making preparatory, non-critical decisions is critical for making good decisions.
 Those that are prepared will be ready to act with more efficiency and with more safely than those who have to “wing it” when the stakes are high.
 This is true for people buying a house; it is also true for people of good conscience who are considering how to stand up for their vision of our country.

 Writing: I wrote for Boston.com Real Estate Now for five years.
 I came to that position because I was a regular source of local journalists about real estate.
 They appreciated that I told the truth, told it clearly, and frequently, told it with good humor.
 In November of 2012, I left Boston.com because it was a distraction from what was more important to me: my direct work with house buyers and the creation of a book for people like my clients.
 I am now writing on my own blog and a blog for my company.
 You can find the best of both on our FaceBook page.